rust-lang/rfcs/text/3537-msrv-resolver.md

 Depending on the reason they are working with an old version, they might be developing the project with it or they might be using the latest toolchain.

+For some of these use cases, they might controlling their "MSRV" via `rust-toolchain.toml`, rather than `package.rust-version`, as its their only supported Rust version.

 Priority 1:
 - MSRV applies to all interactions to the project which also means that the level of "support" is consistent
 - This implies stagnation and there are cases where people could more easily use newer toolchains, like Debian users, but that is less so the case for other users